paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 ## 4. Empathy

-Empathy is the ability to imagine *what it is like to be in someone else's shoes*.
-It is perhaps one of the more underrated qualities of good journalists, perhaps because people often confuse it with *sympathy*.
+Empathy - specifically **[cognitive empathy](https://www.verywellmind.com/cognitive-and-emotional-empathy-4582389)** is the ability to imagine *what it is like to be in someone else's shoes*.
+It is perhaps one of the more underrated qualities of good journalists, perhaps because people often confuse it with *sympathy* or emotional empathy.

-The difference between the two is important: it is possible to think about what it is like to be a particular person (empathy), including criminals and corrupt officials, without feeling sorry for them (sympathy).
+The difference between them is important: it is possible to think about what it is like to be a particular person (empathy), including criminals and corrupt officials, without feeling sorry for them (sympathy) or feeling the same way (emotional empathy).

 For example, an official may have given contracts to people she knew because she was worried about losing their friendship, or it was easier than going through a longer external process, or because she feared for her job and was hoping it might help her get employment if she lost it.
 These are all motivations we can understand, but we can still see that the resulting actions are immoral and unjustified.